 Siesta Key is so loved because it’s wide, it’s white, and it’s oh so cool.
 Siesta Key’s sand is 99% quartz making it powdered-sugar white and so reflective that it’s never hot underfoot.
 Mix that with the crystal clear (yet somehow still perfectly turquoise) water off Florida’s Gulf Coast and you may just spend the rest of your 3 days in Sarasota right here.

 You’ll find plenty of public parking, concession areas and restrooms, free beach yoga in the mornings, and plenty of opportunity for a sun-filled siesta.
 Plan to spend a few hours here.
+I went back and spent a week.

 Dinner at Owen’s Fish Camp